xmos/lib_audio_dsp/doc/design_guide/index.rst

 Understanding the Resource usage of the Generated Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The resources that are consumed by the generated DSP pipeline are threads, chanends, and memory.
-Each DSP thread also has has a finite number of instructions per sample that are available for DSP.
+Each DSP thread also has a finite number of instructions per sample that are available for DSP.
 It is the responsibility of the DSP designer to ensure that this limit is not exceeded on any of the threads.

+.. _design_chanend_usage_section:

 Chanend Usage
 *************